 The DAW was built with electronic musicians in mind, focusing on virtual instruments as the primary sound source.
 However, it can also be used to record and mix real instruments.

-The free version of Podium offers decent VST plugin support (not limited to a certain amount of VST plugins per project) and a robust object-based project structure with a virtual mixer.
-It has powerful audio recording and editing tools, track freeze/bounce, and external MIDI controller support.
+The free version of Podium offers decent VST plugin support (not limited to a certain number of plugins per project) and a robust object-based project structure with a virtual mixer.
+It also has powerful audio recording and editing tools, track freeze/bounce, and external MIDI controller support.

 The main limitation of Podium Free is that the DAW doesn’t support multi-core CPUs.
 If you use a quad-core processor, only one of the four CPU cores will be used to process plugins.